ashishchandr70/Lend-a-Dollar/SUSTAINABILITY_MODEL.md

 - Optional lender services and ethical partnerships (later).

 **Borrower principal is ring-fenced.
 Only yield funds ops and the resilience reserve.**

+---

+# Lend-a-Dollar — Sustainability FAQ

+### Are borrowers being shortchanged if 20–30% of lender funds go to yield strategies?
+No. That portion belongs to lenders and is allocated by lender choice.
+Borrower principal (70–80%) is ring-fenced and never used for platform ops.
+The yield sleeve exists to fund operations without charging borrowers.

+### Does the platform take lender capital?
+No. The platform never takes principal.
+Only **yield** (returns generated) is used for ops, lender incentives, and the resilience reserve.
+Yield sleeve capital remains lender-owned and withdrawable.

+### Why not deploy 100% to lending?
+Without a sustainability layer, the platform would need borrower fees or extractive practices to survive.
+The yield sleeve is a transparent way to keep the platform alive **without taxing borrowers**.

+### Can lenders choose their allocation?
+Yes.
+Lenders choose their mix within guardrails (e.g., minimum 70% to lending).
+Example profiles: Conservative (90/10), Balanced (75/25), Platform-supporter (70/30).

+### What is the resilience reserve?
+A yield-funded buffer to absorb write-offs and shocks so borrowers aren’t pressured and collections aren’t coercive.
+The reserve has a public target and a cap.

+### Does ops funding affect underwriting?
+No. Governance and technical guardrails prevent ops funding needs from influencing underwriting decisions.

+### What happens in early phases before yield is meaningful?
+Operations are funded primarily by **grants/philanthropy**.
+Yield contributes modestly until scale is reached.